Prag8855/aab/content/guides/moving-in.md

 **[Types of insurance in Germany ➞](/guides/insurance)**

 [Muffin](/out/muffin-haftpflicht) helps you choose liability insurance from multiple companies, and they speak English.
-[Feather](/out/feather-haftpflicht), [GetSafe](/out/getsafe-haftpflicht) and [Luko](/out/luko-haftpflicht) sell liability insurance, and they speak English.
-These companies also sell household insurance (*[[Hausratversicherung]]*).
-You sometimes pay less when you get both at the same time.
+[Feather](/out/feather-haftpflicht) and [GetSafe](/out/getsafe-haftpflicht) sell liability insurance, and they speak English.
+They also sell household insurance (*[[Hausratversicherung]]*).
+You sometimes pay less when you get both insurances at the same time.
 Use [Tarifcheck](/out/tarifcheck-haftpflicht) to compare liability insurance options.

 ### Protect your rights